 Content Focused Coaching

-Effective teaching requires that a teacher knows what methods and teaching strategies are useful for helping students learn a specific content, and how to adapt these methods and strategies to particular learners.
+Effective teaching requires that a teacher know what methods and teaching strategies are useful for helping children learn specific content, and how to adapt these methods and strategies to particular learners.
 Coaching is often the missing link that connects this knowledge base to the actual application of what is known or learned.
 The content focused coaching model links the training of content to the application of content by considering the four components that ensure that teacher learning transfers to classroom practice (Joyce and Showers - 2002):

 - Teachers must be provided with and understand the theory supporting a strategy.

 - Teachers must have the opportunity to watch a skillful demonstration of the strategy.

 - Teachers must be given time to practice the strategy.

 - Teachers must engage in follow-up sharing of practice and participation in peer coaching.

 Content focused coaching is based upon the belief that in order for teachers to be most effective, they need to know the content of that which they are teaching.
 Understanding what is to be taught first oftentimes leads teachers to modify how the lesson will be taught.

 In this model, teacher and professional developer meet in a pre-conference to discuss literacy goals, lesson plan and implementation, and core issues in effective lesson design.
 The teacher and professional developer then decide on the level of support needed from the professional developer in the lesson in order to determine whether the professional developer models, co-teaches, or observes the lesson being taught.
 Finally, in a post-conference, the teacher and professional developer reflect on children’s learning by analyzing children’s work, considering the effectiveness of the lesson, and planning for the goals of future lessons.